-When it comes to diagnostic imaging, children aren't just small adults.
+When it comes to diagnostic imaging, children's needs differ from adults.
 They need extra safeguards and care.
-Together, our doctors, nurses, and technologists complete more than 110,000 imaging exams on children each year.
+Together, our doctors, nurses, and technologists complete about 125,000 imaging exams on children each year.
 Our team has the experience and training to keep your child safe while providing accurate medical images.
-Our goal is to exceed the expectations of patients, families, and referring physicians by providing excellent imaging services and punctual image interpretation.
+Our goal is to exceed the expectations of families and referring physicians with our imaging and punctual interpretation.

-We support the Image Gently™ Alliance for Radiation Safety in Pediatric Imaging, dedicated to raising awareness for lower radiation doses in the imaging of children.
-Our medical director is a founding member of the Image Gently steering committee.
+We support the Image Gently™ Alliance for Radiation Safety in Pediatric Imaging, dedicated to raising awareness of lower radiation doses in the imaging of children.
 Children's Hospital also supports and practices the radiation safety principle of ALARA.
 ALARA is an acronym for As Low As Reasonably Achievable.

-Children's Hospital; first floor near the grand staircase
+- First floor of Children's Hospital near the grand staircase

 Children's Hospital Receives ACR Accreditation

 The American College of Radiology (ACR) is an organization that set standards of health care imaging excellence.
-The gold standard for any imaging department is to be certified by the ACR.
+Certification from the ACR is the gold standard for any imaging department.
 Children's Hospital is certified in every available area of CT, MRI, Nuclear Medicine, and Ultrasound.

 Vanderbilt®, Vanderbilt University Medical Center®, V Oak Leaf Design®,

 Monroe Carell Jr. Children's Hospital at Vanderbilt®, and Vanderbilt Health®

 © 2017 Vanderbilt University Medical Center.
 All rights reserved.